Sid-Rafilson-1617/CV/index.md

         I am a Ph.D. student in Neural Science at New York University.
 I earned a Bachelor of Science in Mathematics and Neuroscience from the University of Oregon.
 As an undergraduate, I trained with Matt Smear, studying place coding and related neural correlates of self-motion—such as sniffing and movement speed—in the hippocampus and olfactory bulb.
 My work combined analyses of single-unit spiking, population rate vectors, and local field potentials to examine neural dynamics across multiple levels.
         </p>
         <p>
         My current research focuses on identifying general principles of neural activity that are phylogenetically conserved and may underlie a wide range of functions in sensation, perception, motor control, cognition, and emotion.
 I am particularly interested in memory and spatial navigation, and in how the computations that support navigation in the physical world may be repurposed for other cognitive tasks.
-I am also interested in neuronal oscillations and their role in computation, with an emphasis on the bidirectional relationship between oscillatory rhythms and single-unit spiking.
         </p>
     </div>
 </div>